Driving on a motorway for the first time

 Here are some rules of the motorway to keep in mind:

-• Unless you’re overtaking, stay in the inside (left) lane.
+- Unless you’re overtaking, stay in the inside (left) lane.
 Hogging the middle lane is classed as a careless driving offence and you could end up with an on-the-spot fine of £100 and three points on your licence.
 Once you’ve overtaken a vehicle, pull back into the inside lane.

-• Remember your stopping distances and give yourself plenty of time to react.
+- Remember your stopping distances and give yourself plenty of time to react.
 Be aware the stopping distance at 70mph is equivalent to 24 car lengths.
 Be aware that tailgating is also classed as careless driving.

-• Allow a minimum two-second gap between you and the car in front.
+- Allow a minimum two-second gap between you and the car in front.
 If you’re driving at the national speed limit, make it three seconds.
 If the road is wet, make it at least a four-second gap.
 If the surface is icy, that gap should be even bigger.

-• Don’t go over the speed limit.
+- Don’t go over the speed limit.
 You won’t always be able to travel at 70mph due to roadworks, accidents or bad weather, and watch out for speed-reduction signs.

-• Never stop on the hard shoulder unless it’s an emergency.
+- Never stop on the hard shoulder unless it’s an emergency.
 According to government figures, on average, one in 12 motorway fatalities occur on the hard shoulder.

 For more information, read the motorway section of the Highway Code.

-How to drive on a smart motorway
+How does a smart motorway work?

 Smart motorways use technology to control and manage the traffic on busy stretches.
 They do this by changing the speed limit at busy times or opening the hard shoulder to traffic to keep traffic moving.
-You’ll know you’re on a smart motorway if you see electronic signs offering instructions overhead.

 Smart motorway dos and don’ts:

-• Keep an eye out for changing speed limits.
+- Keep an eye out for changing speed limits.

-• Don’t drive on the hard shoulder unless you’re told to.
+- Don’t drive on the hard shoulder unless you’re told to.
 A solid white line on the left tells you it’s the hard shoulder.
 If it’s a driving lane, you’ll see a broken white line.

-• A red ‘X’ sign means the lane is closed, so don’t drive in it.
+- A red ‘X’ sign means the lane is closed, so don’t drive in it.

-• If your vehicle develops a problem, or a warning light comes on, pull into the leftmost lane and exit the motorway as soon as you can.
+- If your vehicle develops a problem or a warning light comes on, pull into the leftmost lane and exit the motorway as soon as you can.
 If you break down on the side of the motorway, immediately put your hazard lights on.

-• If you need to pull over, look for an emergency area, the hard shoulder on a junction slip road, or a motorway service area.
+- If you need to pull over, look for an emergency area, the hard shoulder on a junction slip road or a motorway service area.
 You shouldn’t have far to travel, as these should be a maximum of 1.5 miles apart.

 Are smart motorways safe?